Consensys/doc.goquorum/docs/HowTo/Use/Multitenancy.md

 !!! note
     A node consists of GoQuorum client and Tessera Private Transaction Manager.
     <br/><br/>
-    We name Privacy Manager key pairs (for example, `J_K1` or `G_K1`) for easy referencing.
+    We name Privacy Manager key pairs for easy referencing, for example: `J_K1` or `G_K1`.
 In reality, their values are the pubic keys being used in `privateFor` and `privateFrom` fields.

 Privacy Manager key pairs are allocated as below: